YabetsZ/tempo/README.md

         4. Under "User variables" (for just your account) or "System variables" (for all users), find the variable named `Path` and select it.
         5. Click "Edit...".
         6. Click "New" and add the full path to the directory where you placed `tempo.exe` (e.g., `C:\Users\<YourName>\bin`).
         7. Click "OK" on all dialogs.
-You may need to open a new Command Prompt or PowerShell window for the changes to take effect.
+You need to open a new Command Prompt or PowerShell window or sometimes you may need to restart the computer for the changes to take effect.

 4.  **Verify installation:**
     Open a new terminal/command prompt and type: